theta360developers/blog/_posts/2016-05-16-ricoh-cloud-api-with-iot-dev-contest.md

     [13:06:44] Webserver started at http://localhost:8034
     [13:06:44] Finished 'run' after 23 ms

 It will automatically open up a browser.
+RICOH recommends Google Chrome 49 or newer.
+I had problems logging in with Firefox on Linux.

 Select RICOH THETA S as the device.